13, Part 1. Cross-Sectional Network Models: ERGM

 In the first step, we will create a network object, setting the size and type of network to be used in the simulation.
 Here, we initialize a network with the same size as our school network (32) and set it as directed.

-net <- network.initialize(n = 32, directed = T)
+<- network.initialize(n = 32, directed = T) net

 We will also seed the network with attributes, based on the distribution of grade from the observed data.
 This is necessary as we want to set the strength of grade homophily in the simulation (and thus nodes in the network must have a grade attribute).

-net %v% "grade" <- get.vertex.attribute(school_net, "grade")
+%v% "grade" <- get.vertex.attribute(school_net, "grade") net

 In the second step, we will estimate an ERGM, which will serve as input into the simulation.
 The main inputs to the ERGM are the network of interest (constructed above), an ERGM formula and the target statistics, governing the features of the simulated networks.
 Here, the formula and target statistics are based on the number of edges and the number of edges that match on grade.
 We will need to set those target statistics for each case of interest, strong and weak homophily.
 Let's first take a look at the values in the observed network: